MustafaJafar/pipeline-technical-roadmap/02_dcc_apps_apis.md

 # DCC apps and APIs

-Any app that we use to create a digital art / content *e.g. 3d models, 2d illustrations*  is called a Digital Content Creation app `DCC app`
+To build a good **Arsenal of skills**  one needs to :

+- Use DCCs as an Artist
+- Read About CGI
+- Use DCCs as a developer

 ---
 ## Use DCCs as an Artist

 This is important for two reasons: <br>

-- How code affects a DCC
+- To learn how a DCC work
-- Understand the big picture of a typical VFX pipeline
+- To understand the big picture of a typical VFX pipeline

 You should learn the DCC first in order to be able to understand the effect of your code on it.
 >In other words, you need to learn how to use Maya before digging in and creating Maya Scripts and tools!

 So, Give your self time to learn to use the DCC as an artist first<br><br>

-Also, I recommend making a project like this to understand the big picture of a typical VFX pipeline so that you can learn:
+Also, I recommend making a full project to understand the big picture of a typical VFX pipeline so that you can learn:
   - what is the role of each department
   - what is the input and output of each DCC
   - how to use each DCC